MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

   > [!NOTE]
   > Entries that are private (as determined by the mechanisms defined in Section 3.3 of RFC 4244) will be forwarded as is because  the SIP trunk provider is a trusted peer.

-- Inbound History-Info is preserved when ForwardCallHistory parameter is enabled.
-Preserved History-Info could be used for loop-prevention.
+- Inbound History-Info is preserved when the ForwardCallHistory parameter is enabled.
+Preserved History-Info can be used for loop-prevention.

 Following is the format of the History-info header sent by the SIP proxy: